Bennyg95/iSAproject/README.md

         Will outout a message saying the accumalator is now set to zero.

             Example:    CLEAR

+    LOOP
+        Will loop through the entire block of code with the given value specified LOOP    nameOfLoop  value

         ARRAY:

         Initializeing an array:
             ARR str arr_name

-            ARRAY_NAME.add(value) // add another value at the end of the array ARRAY_NAME.at(location) // insert a value at location ARRAY_NAME.size()   // returns the current size of the array ARRAY_NAME.replace(place : value) // replaces value at the given place ARRAY_NAME.remove(location) // removes the value at given location
+            ARRAY_NAME add(value) // add another value at the end of the array ARRAY_NAME at(location) // insert a value at location ARRAY_NAME size()   // returns the current size of the array ARRAY_NAME replace(place : value) // replaces value at the given place ARRAY_NAME remove(location) // removes the value at given location

     * NOTE:
         When there is an error in the code the program will stop